AfriGen-D/chiptimptation-vcf-liftover/docs/tutorials/index.md

 # Tutorials ​

-Step-by-step tutorials to help you learn chiptimptation-vcf-liftover effectively.
+Step-by-step tutorials to help you learn chiptimputation-vcf-liftover effectively.
 These hands-on guides will take you from beginner to advanced user.

 ## Tutorial Overview ​

-Our tutorials are designed to provide practical, hands-on experience with chiptimptation-vcf-liftover.
+Our tutorials are designed to provide practical, hands-on experience with chiptimputation-vcf-liftover.
 Each tutorial includes:

 - **Clear objectives** - What you'll learn and accomplish
 - **Prerequisites** - What you need before starting